stuartellis/git-skills-1/README.md

-# Presentation
+# Git Skills 1

 This presentation is a Website built with the [Hugo](https://gohugo.io/) generator and the [reveal-hugo theme](https://reveal-hugo.dzello.com), which uses [reveal.js](https://github.com/hakimel/reveal.js).

 # Prerequisites

-* Docker: The Hugo application runs in a Docker container.
+* Hugo
-* A UNIX shell: The utility script should work in any POSIX shell.
+* A UNIX shell: On Windows, use the Git bash shell
+* Optional: Docker

 Use whichever text editor you prefer to edit the content.

-## Usage
+## Setup

+### Any OS

+Hugo is a self-contained binary.
+To set it up:

+1. Download the latest release from GitHub:
+1. Unzip the release
+1. Copy the *hugo* or *hugo.exe* file to the root of this project
+1. Make Hugo executable:

+    $ chmod 0700 ./hugo.exe

+### Docker on macOS

 The *do.sh* utility script provides tools for building and running the site.